 These days, keeping in contact with your customers digitally is a must.
-Not only can you send them receipts and other important account info, you can establish a genuine connection by asking for feedback and giving exclusive access to promotions and sales.
+Not only can you send them receipts and other important account info, but you can also establish a genuine connection by asking for feedback and giving exclusive access to promotions and sales.

 In case you're unfamiliar, Stripe offers financial SaaS for businesses that need payment processing through APIs.
 You might use Stripe if you sell things online.
-Mailchimp is best known for their email marketing automation services, but in their nearly 20 years of existence, they've also expanded to become a full-fledged marketing platform.
+Mailchimp is best known for its email marketing automation services, but in their nearly 20 years of existence, they've also expanded to become a full-fledged marketing platform.

 Together, Stripe and Mailchimp can be used to create an automated email marketing list from your Stripe customers.
-With this integration, every time you get a new customer in Stripe, their email will be added your Mailchimp audience.
+With this Zapier integration, every time you get a new customer in Stripe, their email will be added your Mailchimp audience.

 Set your audience in Mailchimp